swimlane/python-office365/README.md

 [![Code Climate](https://codeclimate.com/repos/580e1c8b429e9e61a3000001/badges/8526d07b056fbbdd672d/gpa.svg)](https://codeclimate.com/repos/580e1c8b429e9e61a3000001/feed)

-# Python-office365 - Office365 for you server
+# Python-office365 - Office365 for your server

 The objective of office365api is to make it easy to make scripts and applications that are to be run against an Office 365 account.